laffed/Fishy_Functions/icons/README.md

 ### Setup

-**1. Create a directory for custom icons**
+**1. Create a directory for custom icons:**
-Change `line 9: $HOME/Documents/AppIcons/custom/*` and `line 30: $HOME/Documents/AppIcons/custom/$i/*.icns` to match your directory custom icon directory path.
+  - Change `line 9: $HOME/Documents/AppIcons/custom/*` and `line 30: $HOME/Documents/AppIcons/custom/$i/*.icns` to match your directory custom icon directory path.

-**2. Create subdirectories for each icon**
+**2. Create subdirectories for each icon:**
-The name of the subdirectories must match the name of the 'App'.app file in `/Applications/`.
+  - The name of the subdirectories must match the name of the 'App'.app file in `/Applications/`

-Space seperated names make choosing an option from the fish function prompt akward.
-Thus I've changed multi word 'Multi Word App'.app file names in `/Applications/` and named my custom icon subdirectory likewise.
-For example 'Google Chrome'.app was changed to Chrome.app.
+  - Space seperated names make choosing an option from the fish function prompt akward.
+Thus I've changed multi word 'Multi Word App'.app to file names in `/Applications/` and named my custom icon subdirectory likewise.
+For example 'Google Chrome'.app was changed to Chrome.app

 **3. Add new app icons to custom subdirectories**
-A good place to find icons is [here](https://macosicons.com/#/).
+  - A good place to find icons is [here](https://macosicons.com/#/).

-Place the custom icons (.icns file) into its custom subdirectory.
-Rename the custom .icns file exactly corresponding to the default App .icns file.
+  - Place the custom icons (.icns file) into its custom subdirectory.
+Rename the custom .icns file exactly corresponding to the default App .icns file
-App .icns are located in `/Applications/SomeApp.app/Contents/Resources/`.
+  - App .icns are located in `/Applications/SomeApp.app/Contents/Resources/`
-From the Finder GUI, right click the App > select *Show Package Contents* > `/Contents/Resources/`.
+  - From the Finder GUI, right click the App > select *Show Package Contents* > `/Contents/Resources/`

 Below shows my custom directory structure and my `/Applications/` directory structure ommitting irrelevant apps.